athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 are provided to the function as arguments.
 An additional argument,ninput, is provided that is used to define the number of prior observations that the model will use as input in order to make a prediction.
-Two new functions are called: one to build a model from the training data calledbuildmodel()and another that uses the model to make forecasts for each new standard week, calledforecast().
+Two new functions are called: one to build a model from the training data calledbuild_model()and another that uses the model to make forecasts for each new standard week, calledforecast().
 These will be covered in subsequent sections.
 We are working with neural networks and as such they are generally slow to train but fast to evaluate.
 This means that the preferred usage of the models is to build them once on historical